qrzn23/min/wip/confessions/content.md

 Over in England there was consternation.
 I cannot think what had happened to their sense of humour.
 To pretend to take it seriously was natural enough in New York, where everybody is afraid of the Irish, not knowing what they may do next.
 But London was having bombs dropped on it.
 There was, however, one person in England who knew me — also a joke when he saw it: the Honourable A. B., my old friend aforesaid.
 Owing to the confusion inevitably attached to the mud with which we always begin muddling through, this gentleman had been inadvertently assigned to the Intelligence Department.

 When he saw the report in the New York Times, he wrote to me about it.
 I knew he would not talk.
 I knew he would not blunder.
 I wrote back explaining my position, with he immediately understood and approved.
 But intelligence such as his is a rare accident in an Intelligence Department.
 He could not authorize me to go ahead without appealing to his superiors.
 He put the case before them.
 They were quite unable to understand that I was merely in a position to get into the full confidence of the Germans if I had the right sort of assistance.
 They idiotically assumed that I already possessed a knowledge of the enemy's secrets and they sent me a test question on a matter of no importance — did I know who, if anybody, was passing under the name of so-and-so?
 I was not going to risk my precarious position asking questions.
 The official English idea of a secret agent seemed to be that he should act like a newspaper reporter.
-The result was that the negotiations came to very little, though I turned in reports from time to time.[1]
+The result was that the negotiations came to very little, though I turned in reports from time to time.^[WEH note: There is a file of this correspondence in British Intelligence.]

 There was a Temporary Gentleman named H…d in the British Military Mission with whom I had such dealings as is possible with the half-witted.
 He thought that he detected hostility in my attitude towards him, whereas it was merely the University Manner.
 It was this poor thing whom our secret service sent to interview me.
 I told him that I could find out exactly what the Germans were doing in America.
 I also told him that I had the absolute confidence, years old, of a man high in the German secret service — that I could go to Germany in the character of an Irish patriot and report on the conditions of the country.
 (There was desperate need of accurate information as to Germany's resources at this period.)
 He said, with the air of one detected in the act of adultery by sixteen separate sleuths, to say nothing of being doomed by the Black Hand, “But how do I know that you won't go straight to Viereck and tell him I have been to see you?”!!!
 I am loath to record accents of human speech so eloquent of mental undevelopment.
 I said to him, “What harm would that do?
 How would that save Bloody Bill from his predestined doom?”
 He did not know the answer to that.
 But then, he did not know the answer to anything else.